dekum/ProjectAlpha/README.md

 This program is authored by Philemon Petit-Frere.

 <h4>Notes</h4>
-This is the uncompleted verison of the JP project, the finished verison with a gui and a database can he found [here](https://github.com/dekum/JPProject)
+This is the uncompleted version of the JP project, the finished version with a GUI and a database can be found [here](https://github.com/dekum/JPProject)